Eleven22 Worship

 Eleven22 Worship (formerly, Eleven22) is an American Christian music worship band from Jacksonville, Florida.
 Their group formed at Beach United Methodist Church, then moved to The Church of Eleven22.
-They have released three independently-made studio albums.
+They have released three independently made studio albums.

 A lead member in the band, Gretchen Martin, launched The Church of Eleven22 as a non-denominational church in 2012 with her husband, Joby Martin.
 Joby serves as the lead pastor at the church, while Gretchen writes music and sings with the Eleven22 worship band.

 Background

 Eleven22 Worship is from Jacksonville, Florida, where they were established in 2010, with four members, Ben Williams, Jonathan Berlin, Gretchen Martin and Maria Dunlap, while they were attending Beach United Methodist Church.
 They eventually moved to their own church, The Church of Eleven22.
-The cause near and dear to the band is the McKenzie Noelle Wilson Foundation.

-All of the services at Eleven22 begin and end with music from Eleven22 Worship.
-The band believes that through their music, the church body can properly respond in worship to the love and compassion of God that is evident throughout the gospel of Jesus Christ.
-The songs that are created and sung by Eleven22 Worship are meant to bring glory and honor to God, as they unpack the purity of His word.

 History

 The band started as a musical entity in 2010, with their first independently-made studio album, Fall On Your Altar.
 Their subsequent studio album, The Reason, was released on May 15, 2012.
 They released, Before All Things, on September 4, 2015.

-The first and main campus location of The Church of Eleven22 was launched in 2012 off of Beach Blvd in Jacksonville, Florida.
-The church was built out of a former Walmart, creating great acoustics for Eleven22 Worship.
-Joby and Gretchen Martin established the church with the vision of creating a movement for all people to discover and deepen a relationship with Jesus Christ.
-The name Eleven22 stems from their very first service time, which was decided on the spot when asked by an interested potential visitor.
-The Martins later decided to have their services begin at 11:22 a.m. from then on in order to help members arrive on time.
-Since the establishment of their first location, Joby and Gretchen have successfully commenced numerous other locations across the South.
-In addition to the typical church services, Eleven22 provides kids groups, special needs groups, disciple groups, mission retreats, worship nights, and baptizing opportunities.